Connect With Us

 Understanding biomechanics of the feet can help improve and eliminate pain, stopping further stress to the foot.

-If you have any questions please feel free to contact our office located in Clovis, CA .
+If you have any questions please feel free to contact our offices located in Clovis and Madera, CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Managing foot health is important for those living with diabetes, as diabetic foot ulcers can lead to serious complications if not addressed promptly.
 At Advanced Foot and Ankle Centers, Inc., we offer compassionate guidance and support.
 Whether you're curious about treatment options, the healing process, or prevention strategies, we will empower you with the knowledge needed to manage your foot health effectively.